-- lower\bound returns a pointer to the first array element whose value is at least x. - upper\bound returns a pointer to the first array element whose value is larger than x. - equal\range returns both above pointers.
+- lower_bound returns a pointer to the first array element whose value is at least x. - upper_bound returns a pointer to the first array element whose value is larger than x. - equal_range returns both above pointers.

 The functions assume that the array is sorted.
 If there is no such element, the pointer points to the element after the last array element.
-For example, the following code finds out whether t contains an element with value x:
+For example, the following code finds out whether an array contains an element with value x:

 '''

-auto k = lower_bound(t,t+n,x)-t;
+auto k = lower_bound(array,array+n,x)-array;

-if (k < n && t[k] == x) {
+if (k < n && array[k] == x) {

 // x found at index k

 }

 '''